edsu/fondz/README.md

   etc.
 * unpack mbox files into messages that can be topic modeled and displayed, network graphs of email correspondence?
+* unpack zip, tar balls prior to other processing
-* send html output through WikipediaMiner to try to get links to Wikipedia summarize entities found, get metadata for them from dbpedia, freebase, etc.
+* optionally send html output through WikipediaMiner to try to get links to Wikipedia summarize entities found, get metadata for them from dbpedia, freebase, etc.
 * do named entity recognition with Stanford NER, or something similar.
 * a tool that can summarize/index a collection of fondz descriptions
 * libreoffice/unoconv pool/queue for converting lots of documents in parallel